nomaded/qmk_firmware/keyboards/atreus62/keymaps/ngedv/readme.md

 There are a couple experimental "one-handed" layers that are meant to provide a FrogPad-like chording typing experience.

-Capslock can be toggled by hitting both shift keys at the same time.

 ### Layer 0, Default, Dvorak in keyboard, Qwerty in OS

     ,-----------------------------------------.                ,-----------------------------------------.